stevensblueprint/aad-matching-service/README.md

 # Resources
 * [Shared Google Drive](https://drive.google.com/drive/folders/107hANTj3ZX6qOycbk2PjJY76QEWB_CDV)

-# Introduction
-This directory will hold the code for the matching algorithm.
-The matching algorithm will be written in Python.
-There are 2 tentative approaches we have for connecting the matching algorithm to the client:

-1. Compile the program to WebAssembly and run it in the browser.
-2. Run the program on server and have the client send requests to the server.

 # Setup

 This setup guide requires you to have the following installed on your machine: